dpakdev02-dev/Student_Management-Full-Stack-Application/README.md

 - ✏️ Update existing student information
 - ❌ Delete student records
 - 📖 View all students in a structured format
-- 🔍 Search students by ID, name, or other fields
 - 🎨 Simple and responsive web interface

 ---